Wire Rope Netting

 Limitations

-• Higher material cost than wire mesh
+• Higher installed cost per square foot than woven mesh

 Technical Specifications